jduimovich/gitops-bootstrap/README.md

 To use this example, you can use the Github Web UI or the following CLI commands to create your own empty gitops repository.

 Create the repository from the template, this will pre-populate the workflows for Gitops.
-If you want to use ArgoCD to "pull" changes, you can disable the CI Deploy in Github, and configure argocd to recursively deploy the `export` directory.
 ```
 gh repo create demo -p https://github.com/jduimovich/gitops-bootstrap-template
 ```